 5: Our minds, when inventing?

 My mother died last year.
 I spent this past summer throwing out even more weight than the kitchen sink. (🙌I cleared out half the house!)
-Right now, my father’s patents are next to his fraternity framed pictures, his bowling team league trophy, his bar light and his father’s carpentry tools.
+Right now, my father’s patents are next to his fraternity framed pictures, his bowling team league trophy, his bar lamp and his father’s carpentry tools.

 He had a B.S. degree in Chemistry, me in Chemical Engineering.
 But our degrees feel different than his patents.
 They feel like talismans.